 If you are a caffeine addict…

-All in all, Yangon is quite dirty and after 3 days I was happy to go back to Thailand.
-The monsoon season was well on its way which doesn’t make it any more drier nor cleaner.
-But I would definitely recommend Yangon.
-Here’s my suggestion which places you should see here.
-Next time I would stay here a bit longer so I could explore outside this previous capital.
-I think the locals are happy to see foreigners and, in my opinion, it’s good that they country has finally started to open to tourism.
+Next time I would stay here a bit longer so I could explore other cities also.
+Check out this Bagan travel guide, for instance.
+I think the locals are happy to see foreigners and, in my opinion, it’s good that the country has finally started to open to tourism.
 Perhaps this is the next top backpacker destination in SE Asia.
-So off you go!

 If you feel Myanmar calling you now, check out this very informative blog post from Tasha Amy from Backpacker’s Wanderlust.
 She has broken down how much she spent during her trip so it might become handy if you need to be frugal.